 The ISO is the International Organization for Standardization.
 They set standards for everything from construction materials to medical devices.
-Most ISO standards related to contact lenses are set by the ISO/TC 172/SC 7 Committee that is dedicated to ophthalmic optics and instruments.
-These standards are followed by most contact lenses manufacturers as well as suppliers.
-Industry standards like these ensure that everyone makes products that are safe, reliable and compatible with each other to as great a degree as possible.
+Most ISO standards related to contact lenses are set by the ISO/TC 172/SC 7 Committee which is dedicated to ophthalmic optics and instruments.
+These standards are followed by most contact lens manufacturers as well as suppliers.
+Industry standards like these ensure that everyone makes products that are safe, reliable, and compatible with each other to as great a degree as possible.

 What are the main standards for testing contact lenses and contact lens products?

 ISO 14534 is the standard for contact lenses.
 ISO 8321-1 gives the specifications for rigid contact lenses.
 ISO 11539 was the standard for classifying contact lenses and the materials used to make them, but this standard was replaced by ISO 18369-1.

 - ISO 14534:2011 - Contact lenses and contact lens care products

 ISO 14534:2011 - Ophthalmic optics -- Contact lenses and contact lens care products -- Fundamental requirements

 ISO 8320-2 was the original standard for the vocabulary used to describe contact lens care products; ISO 8320-2 was replaced by ISO 18369-1.
 ISO 9337 was the standard for measuring the back vertex power of contact lenses, but this standard was replaced by ISO 18369-3.

 ISO 18369-4 replaces ISO 9913-1 for determining the oxygen permeability of contact lenses using the FATT method, sometimes described as how much air the eye gets through the contact lenses.
 ISO 18369-4 also replaces ISO 10340, the method of measuring the extractable substances from contact lenses.